-- 1) per pupil state aid foundation funding which until only as of 2017, had remained below 2007 levels each of the previous 9 straight years; - 2) population shifts including a steady stream of families and their children still leaving certain areas of Michigan for better economic and employment opportunities in other places, and - 3) uncertainty as to whether or not economic conditions, which have been recently improving, will continue on the same positive course.
+- 1) per pupil state aid foundation funding, which may or may not increase from year to year and which amount of increase (or decrease) is often not known until past the fiscal year start; - 2) population shifts including a steady number of families and their children still leaving certain areas of Michigan for better economic and employment opportunities in other locations, and - 3) uncertainty as to whether or not economic conditions, which were recently improving, may turn negative due to unknown impacts related to the on-going Covid-19 pandemic; - 4) declining enrollment and attendance issues which could further impact future revenue due to fears related to Covid-19.

-Despite these challenges, the Academy ended the 2018 fiscal year with a stable financial foundation.
+Despite these challenges, the Academy ended the 2021 fiscal year with a stable financial position.